-6. Enter the IP address, subnet mask, and if available, the gateway address.
+- 6. Enter the IP address, subnet mask, and if available, the gateway address. - 7.
+Click the Apply button.

 Use the ProSAFE Plus Utility to Specify the Switch IP Address

 To specify IP address settings for a switch:

 You can use a WiFi or wired network connection, or connect directly to a switch that is off-network using an Ethernet cable.